Union Bank of India Ltd (NSE: UNIONBANK) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

 Thank you.
-Next question comes from the line of Bhavik Shah with incredible research.
+Next question comes from the line of Bhavik Shah with InCred Research.
 Please go ahead.

 Hey.
 Hi.
 Thanks for the opportunity and congrats on very good results.
-So two Things first.
-I think if I look at our investments book I understand we have sold a lot of for mutual fund investment around 10,000 crores.
+So two things.
+First.
+I think if I look at our investments book, I understand we have sold a lot of for mutual fund investment around INR10,000 crores.
 And overall also we have sold some SLR securities.
-And your income on investments in the.
-Interest income earned line have gone up by focusing.
-I just wanted to understand like what’s happening here.
+And your income on investments in the interest income earned line have gone up by 4% quarter-on-quarter.
+I just wanted to understand like, what’s happening here.
 If you can kind of help explain.
-And also is your treasury gain mainly.
-Because of the mutual fund sale income or.
+And also, is your treasury gain mainly?
+Because of the mutual fund sale income or — yeah

-No, it is I think the.
-Normal treasury operations if last quarter also if you that NSPL if you decrease that was around 500 crores.
-It is in the same range now coming to.
-You know the treasury the banking job.
-Is to lend first and on the quality assets and create a long term asset.
-So you know even if now if you see what is the yield in.
-The SLR or non SLR and if you see the what option you have when you lend it into the detail or not I say but then MSME and the corporate and the mid corporate.
-So probably certainly the option number two is much better.
+No, it is I think the normal treasury operations.
+In last quarter also the NSDL if you decrease, that was around INR500 crores, that is in the same range.
+Now coming to the treasury, the banking job is to lend first and on the quality assets and create a long-term asset.
+So, even if now if you see what is the yield in the SLR or non-SLR, and if you see what the option you have when you lend it to Retail, or Agri — but MSME and corporate and the mid-corporate.
+So, probably, certainly the option number two is much better.
+So, that’s the reason we contracted our treasury by INR15,000 crores and shifted it to better-yielding and better-quality assets.

 Okay.
-Okay.
-And sir, is your treasury in of 580 crore mainly because of sale of mutual funds or.
-No, that is not the way to look at it.
+And sir, is your treasury in of INR580 crore mainly because of sale of mutual funds or no, that is not the way to look at it?

-See it will be like.
-You know the foreign exchange income will be there then certainly when you sell.
+See, it will be like the foreign exchange income will be there then certainly, when you sell.
 It from the HTM and certainly sometimes maybe you play with the you arbitrage.
-Also you you do it.
+Also, you do it.
 Some swaps are there.
 You can brief.
-This includes the mutual income also this a part that is HTM sale also is there then exchange income also because of this fluctuation we could g more exchange income.
-All these have live to this 900 treasury income.
-If you compared with the Q3 of S4 which are grown substantially above that number.
+This includes the mutual income, also this a part that is HTM sale also is there then exchange income also because of this fluctuation, we could get more exchange income.
+All these let to this INR900 crores for treasury income.
+If you compared with the Q3 of ’24, which has grown substantially above that number.

 Operator